Is wearing a face mask causing your acne?

 "We all need to do our part to help stop the spread of COVID-19, which makes wearing a mask of the utmost importance," Dr. Farrell says.
 "It is hard to keep the mask from rubbing and allow the skin to breathe."

 There are some steps to take to reduce your chances of maskne:

 - Cleanse your face with a product containing benzoyl peroxide.
 This tip is especially useful for anyone who has oily skin, but beware: You don't want to overdo it and strip all the natural oils from your face.
 "It is normal for there to be oil on the skin, and if too much oil is stripped the skin's defense is to make more oil, which can lead to a vicious cycle," Dr. Farrell says.

 - Wash cloth masks frequently.
 Use a fragrance-free laundry detergent and consider rinsing your masks an extra time to ensure anything that could irritate your skin is removed.
 Do not use dryer sheets.

 - Visit a dermatologist.
 If your maskne is particularly bothersome or the above tips don't work for you, a prescription cream for acne may be helpful.
-"At Gundersen, we usually can schedule a video a visit within a week and can help tackle maskne virtually," Dr. Taub says.
+"At Gundersen, we usually can schedule a video visit within a week and can help tackle maskne virtually," Dr. Farrell says.